benhook1013/space-game/DESIGN.md

 - On player death, a game over overlay appears with restart, menu and mute buttons.
 - A help overlay lists controls and can be toggled with the `H` key, pausing the game when opened mid-run. `Esc` also closes it without triggering pause.
+- An upgrades overlay (placeholder) opens with the `U` key or HUD button and pauses gameplay until dismissed.
+- A settings overlay provides sliders for HUD, text and joystick scale along with a dark theme toggle.
 - A `GameState` enum tracks the current phase.

 ## Input